Fixel-Institute/BRAVO/docs/installation.rst

   This is a web-server specific key for cryptographic signing for session cookies.
   DO NOT let others get your key, otherwise they can modify cookies sent by our server.

-.. topic:: SERVER_ADDRESS
+.. topic:: SERVER_ADDRESS and CLIENT_ADDRESS

   The server address to access the Python Server.
-This can be the same as your React Frontend address if you setup Proxy for it.
+  This can be the same as your React Frontend address (CLIENT_ADDRESS) if you setup Proxy for it.
+  If not, configure both string to the correct path.

 .. topic:: MODE